Anveks/Python-Basics/readme.md

 NB: Pay attention to spaces tabs and indentation in general because Python is extremely indentation-sensitive!
 There is even a special type of errors: IndentationError.

 Comparison operators are the same as they are in JS. = goes for asssignment, == checks equality.

+## Randomisation in Python

+Randomization in Python refers to the generation of random values or the shuffling of existing data.
+The random module in Python provides functions and methods for working with random numbers and randomness.
+It uses various mechanisms to generate random values.

+Python's random module uses a pseudorandom number generator (PRNG) to generate random numbers.
+PRNGs are algorithms that produce sequences of numbers that appear to be random but are actually deterministic.
+The random module uses the Mersenne Twister algorithm, which is a widely-used PRNG, to generate random numbers.

+An article about Mersenne Twister: https://en.wikipedia.org/wiki/Mersenne_Twister .

+Basically what you need to do is to import a buil-in random module:

+      import random

+And then use it's methods to create random numbers:

+      random_integer = random.randint(1, 10)

+For floats:

+      random_float: random.random()

+for decimals:

+      from decimal import Decimal

+      num1 = Decimal('0.1')

+## Python Lists

+One of the container datatypes existing in Python.
+Is really similar to an Array in JS.

+Similarities:

+- Indexed Access: Both Python lists and JS arrays allow access to individual elements using their index.
+The indexing starts from 0.
+- Mixed Data Types: Both Python lists and JS arrays can contain elements of different data types, including numbers, strings, objects, and even other lists or arrays.
+- Dynamic Size: Both Python lists and JS arrays can change in size dynamically.
+Elements can be added or removed from the collection.

+Differences:

+- Syntax: The syntax for defining and working with lists and arrays differs between Python and JS.
+In Python, lists are enclosed in square brackets ([]), while in JS, arrays are defined using square brackets ([]) or the Array constructor.
+- Flexible Length: Python lists can have a flexible length, meaning they can contain a different number of elements at different points in time.
+In JS, arrays are also flexible in length, and the length can change dynamically.
+- Built-in Methods and Functions: Python lists and JS arrays have different built-in methods and functions available for manipulating and working with them.
+The specific methods and functions provided differ between the two languages.
+- Underlying Implementation: Internally, Python lists and JS arrays are implemented differently.
+Python lists are implemented as dynamic arrays, while JS arrays can be implemented as sparse arrays or dynamic objects.

+You can modify an element of a List by acessing it with its index:

+            list = [a, b, c]
+            list[0] = d

+You can also add new List inside:

+            list.extend([f, g]) // this will be added

+OR:

+            list.insert("x") // for adding single elements